michaelh23/bms_processingclass/content/activities/index.md

 ## Activity 7

-Using the sketchbook on www.openprocessing.org you will write your code for your creature and see if it will run :-)
+Go to your account on www.openprocessing.org, create a new sketch and type in the code for your creature and see if it will run.  :-)

+If it doesn't, try to determine what is wrong.